 Afterwards visit the City Palace.
 It houses the Maharaja Sawai Man Singh II Museum, and continues to be the home of the Jaipur royal family.
 The palace complex has several buildings, various courtyards, galleries, restaurants and offices of the Museum Trust.

 In the afternoon stop by to visit Jal Mahal, a palace in the middle of the Man Sagar Lake in Jaipur city.
 It was built in the 17th century.
 Then visit the grand Amer Fort (or Amber Fort), also a UNESCO World Heritage Site.
 It is the principal tourist attraction in the Jaipur and the current structure was built during the late 16th century by Rajput Kings.
 This magnificent fort comprises an extensive palace complex, built from pale yellow and pink sandstone, and white marble, and is divided into four main sections, each with its own courtyard.
 In the evening visit Nahargarh Fort, which provides a beautiful bird's eye view of entire Jaipur city.
+There is a food court and a restaurant "Padao" at the top of the fort with an excellent view.

 Later in the evening enjoy dinner at a nice restaurant.
 Overnight stay will be at hotel in Jaipur.